 General Information About UC Davis

-Family Educational Rights and Privacy Act (FERPA) and Privacy
+Family Educational Rights & Privacy Act (FERPA) & Privacy

 The University of California campuses maintain various types of records pertaining to students; some are maintained for academic purposes; others, such as hospital and employment records, are maintained for other specific purposes.
 Student records—that is, those pertaining to students in their capacity as students—include but are not limited to academic evaluations, transcripts, test scores and other academic records, general counseling and advising records, disciplinary records, and financial aid records.